 Why Nutrition?

-As awareness and interest in wellness and the diet’s impact on overall health continues to increase worldwide, so does the demand for science-backed and holistic expertise that nutrition professionals provide.
+As global demand for health and wellness continues to grow, skilled nutrition professionals who are grounded in both science and holistic practice are essential to lead the way.
 Organizations and individuals alike are looking to food and diet as their prescription for good health and a healthy workforce.
-Healthcare systems integrate nutrition into rehabilitation and treatment programs.
-Insurance companies promote a healthy diet as part of preventive care.
-And education institutions at all levels use nutrition professionals to inform about their dining programs and food offerings.
-What’s more, nutrition professionals lead advancements in food science, food production and food service – directly impacting consumers.
+Healthcare systems incorporate nutrition into treatment and rehabilitation, emphasizing its role in patient outcomes.
+Educational institutions at all levels use nutrition professionals to inform about their dining programs and food offerings.
+Nutrition professionals lead advancements in food science, food production and food service – directly impacting consumers.
 There is hardly an industry that isn’t impacted by the work of nutrition professionals.

 Nutrition Curriculum

 The B.S. in Nutrition is a comprehensive 122- to 126-hour program.
 The 23-hour core nutrition classes provide a deep understanding of food and nourishment on the human body at every stage of life, as well as the many applications of nutrition in communities and throughout the world.
-Nutrition students also complete courses in supporting disciplines, including psychology, mathematics, economics, and a few of the sciences.
-By selecting one of three tracks, students of UIW’s undergraduate Nutrition program can tailor their program to support their future goals in nutrition education and the food industry, to pursue further training to become a dietetic professional or registered dietitian/nutritionist, or to prepare for continuing their education in the health professions.
+Nutrition students also complete courses in supporting disciplines, including psychology, mathematics, economics and sciences.
+By selecting from one of two concentrations, students of UIW’s undergraduate Nutrition program can tailor their education to support their future career goals, whether that be pursuing a graduate-level dietetic, another health professional education or entering food and nutrition industry positions.

 Careers in Nutrition